Wednesday, September 11, 2024

 Such patients strongly deny any emotional conflicts in relation to the myofascial postural duress they are experiencing.
 However, these same patients often state that they had a 'sense' or 'feeling' that they 'knew' this would happen, as it usually did when stressful situations arose.
 This reflects on what could be called an episodic somatic anxiety... a reaction that seems far removed from an event, but in reality is already... simply at its end stage.

 The doctor must make the patient consciously aware of the fact that the problem of postural distress is an unconscious reaction to an unknown stress (4).
 Also, as the problem is not yet understood by the patient, they must work with the doctor in recognizing the recurrent nature and timing of the subluxation and its effects.
-This work should continue until the repressed energies associated with the resistance are recognized and depleted by gradual reduction of symptomatic and non symptomatic subluxation sites, improving psychosomatic energy redistribution.
+This work should continue until the repressed energies associated with the resistance are recognized and depleted by gradual reduction of symptomatic and non symptomatic subluxation sites, improving psychodynamic energy redistribution.

 This is an energetic balance between what the mind produces and what the body can use in it's homeostatic equilibrium.
 This is a vital point, as there is no naturally occurring window for the escape of any excess mental energy.
 Such energy, importantly enough, might result in the aberrancy of neurotic thoughts and subluxation postures.
 In seeing this situation for what it is, the doctor of chiropractic must work to understand the systematized pattern of events that often brings the unconscious to this point in time.
 Any chiropractic care at this stage is focused upon the postural stress of the subluxation and the mind/body's reactive distress as seen in its anxious and repetitive neurotic behaviors.